filippo14/blog/content/posts/firefox/index.md

 ---
 title: "#1 What Happens When Firefox Knows You're Offline"
 date: 2025-05-25T10:00:00+02:00 # Current date/time
-draft: true # Set to true if it's not ready to publish
 tags: ["software", "deep-dive"]
 summary: "Ever wonder how Firefox *instantly* knows you're offline?
 Dive in for a peek under the hood of browser magic!"
 # cover: